intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-PeopleCounter/README.md

 # People Counter in C++/OpenCV for Arduino Create IDE

 ## Introduction
 A people counter is a computer vision application implemented on a hardware device that counts (or measures) the number of people who enter a designated area.
 In the implementation that follows, people are first detected (green bounding box) and then counted.
 This real-time application has use in many practical areas including retail stores, shopping centers, hotels, museums, and government buildings.
-HOG (Histograms of Oriented Gradients), state of art method for detecting people, is the algorithm used in the code sample below.
+HOG (Histograms of Oriented Gradients), popular method for detecting people, is the algorithm used in the code sample below.

 ## What you’ll learn
 In this tutorial, you’ll learn how to build and run a people counting computer vision application from source code in the Arduino Create IDE.
 The application will then be executed from the command prompt on the Ubuntu desktop.